Garrick Batten has been communicating with people all his long life,

-The increasing disconnection between urban and rural NZ business, society and life has magnified his concerns, and his current writing attempts to address that.
+He is increasingly concerned with the disconnect between urban and rural NZ in his current writing.
 What Happened to Haystacks & Horses? is a hybrid fiction/fact book accounting for changes in our rural life over